American Indian Records and Resources

 The Encyclopedia of Oklahoma History and Culture

-Links to tribal nations in Oklahoma today
+Links to tribal nations with headquarters in Oklahoma today

 The Office of American Indian Culture and Preservation

-This office was established in 2013 by the Board of Directors of the Oklahoma Historical Society.
+This office was established in 2013 by the Board of Directors of the Oklahoma Historical Society (OHS).
 The purpose of this office is to strengthen the ties between the federally recognized tribal nations of Oklahoma and the OHS, to work closely with tribal cultural preservation staff and assist with issues requiring expertise and guidance with culturally important materials, to conduct oral history projects with tribal elders, to provide workshops regarding preservation issues, to enhance collections development of American Indian materials, and to enhance research opportunities for tribal groups or individuals regarding the OHS collections.

 Chad Williams